-This course introduces a variety of academic writing styles from various disciplines to develop rhetorical skills in writing clear, purposeful, and effective prose in an academic context.
-Students will learn how to develop an effective research question/thesis, conduct a literature review, compile an annotated bibliography and outline, and produce an APA-formatted research paper grounded in this research.
-The course focuses on developing analytical reading skills in an academic context, as well as critical thinking and written communication skills related to conceiving and executing an investigative research paper.
-Students must receive a grade of C or higher.
+This course introduces students to a variety of academic writing styles from various disciplines and seeks to improve students 'rhetorical skills in writing clear, purposeful, and effective prose in an academic context.
+Students will learn how to develop an effective research question, propose a research project, conduct research, compile an annotated bibliography, and produce a properly-formatted research paper grounded in this research.
+The course focuses on developing reading skills in an academic context, as well as critical thinking and written communication skills related to conceiving and executing a research project.
+Note: Students must receive a grade of C or higher.
 Pre-requisites: ENG 131.
+LSF: RH